DevExpress/testcafe/docs/articles/blog/2020-7-15-introducing-the-testcafe-jenkins-plugin.md

 --

-If you enjoyed this guide, you might like our other articles on the subject of debugging: [How to Debug Tests in TestCafe: Quick Guide](https://devexpress.github.io/testcafe/media/team-blog/how-to-debug-tests-in-testcafe-quick-guide.html) and [How to speed up debugging in TestCafe: Tips and Tricks](https://devexpress.github.io/testcafe/media/team-blog/how-to-speed-up-debugging-in-testcafe-tips-and-tricks.html).
+If you enjoyed this guide and would like more tips on debugging, please see the following blog articles: [How to Debug Tests in TestCafe: Quick Guide](https://devexpress.github.io/testcafe/media/team-blog/how-to-debug-tests-in-testcafe-quick-guide.html) and [How to speed up debugging in TestCafe: Tips and Tricks](https://devexpress.github.io/testcafe/media/team-blog/how-to-speed-up-debugging-in-testcafe-tips-and-tricks.html).